popphp/pop-kettle/README.md

 #### Seeding the Database

-You can then seed the database with data in one of two ways.
-You can either place a SQL file with the extension `.sql` in the `/database/seeds` folder or you can write a seed class using PHP.
-To get a seed class started, you can run
+You can seed the database with data in one of two ways.
+You can either utilize a SQL file with the extension `.sql` in the `/database/seeds/<database>` folder or you can write a seeder class using PHP.
+To get a seed started, you can run

 ```bash
 $ ./kettle db:create-seed <seed> [<database>]
 ```

 Where the `<seed>` is either the base class name of the seeder class that will be created, or the name of a SQL file (i.e., `seed.sql`) that will be populated later with raw SQL by the user.
 The template seeder class will be copied to the `/database/seeds/<database>` folder:

 ```php